COMMUNITY & ENVIRONMENT - Reporting & Actions

 A score of 5 is given if the company is actively working on creating a positive impact on the communities touched by their business, but children are not specifically focused on.

-N.B. programmes that focus on prevention or remediation of child labour are not considered here; they are addressed under Indicator 2.3.2.
-If a programme consists solely of donations to an NGO or a charity, it doesn’t qualify here, but falls instead under Indicator 1.3.1 Collaboration.
+N.B. actions that focus on prevention or remediation of child labour are not considered here; they are addressed under Indicator 2.3.2.
+If an action consists solely of donations to an NGO or a charity, it doesn’t qualify here, but falls instead under Indicator 1.3.1 Collaboration.

 Indicator reference